 How long does it take?

-Allow a full day for the survey and then up to three working days to produce the report.
+Allow a full day for the survey and then up to 5 working days to produce the report.
 Feedback can be given on the day of the survey either at the yard or by phone.

 My reports are comprehensive documents covering all aspects of the boat in clear understandable English, without the use of marine jargon or abbreviations.